Introduction

 The crate provides:

-• Pathfinding Grids: A grid represents the walkable space used for the pathfinding alogrithsm and also precalculated chunks, entrances, and internal paths used for HPA*.
+• Pathfinding Grids: A grid defines the navigable area and stores precalculated neighbors, chunks, entrances, and internal paths used for pathfinding.

-• Pathfinding Systems: Bevy systems to handle pathfinding and collision for you.
-They are not required to use HPA* or other pathfinding algorithms.
+• Pathfinding Systems: Bevy systems to handle pathfinding and collision avoidance for you.

-• Pathfinding Algorithms: You can call the pathfinding functions easily if you desire to handle the pathfinding logic in your own systems.
+• Pathfinding Algorithms: You can call the pathfinding functions directly if you desire to handle the pathfinding logic in your own systems or just want to do a one off call.

 • Debugging Tools: Easily visualize the grid and calculated paths to troubleshoot any tilemap and pathfinding issues.